 Handmade favorites: Add popcorn on string, concertina paper dolls and small pieces of ribbon tied into bows.

-Have a look in your local florists and craft shop to find other ideas and decorations.
-Autumn wreaths also look really good, focusing on the oranges and yellows of the season, with leaves, fruit, wheat and plastic grapes.
+You can also have a look in your local florists and craft shop to find other ideas and inspiration for decorations.